tanghus/currency-converter-qml/README.md

 Currency Converter for SailfishOS
 =================================

 Convert currencies using data from Yahoo!
-Financial.
+Finance.

 **Current** features:
  - Select to and/or from the dropdown list and the converted amount will be updated.